jozefg/drafts/dep-types-part-1.markdown

 pattern match on `rightId`.
 This forces the equality `Plus n Z ~ n` into scope, from there GHC can figure out the proof for us.

 How far can we take this though?
-We can go on to prove
+We can go on to prove things like commutativity and associativity, but it's painful!
+All this hammers on the fact that Haskell was not intended to support this form of proofs/contract style programming.

+In fact it'd be nearly impossible to replace the definition of `RNat` or `plus'` with a more efficient representation without modifying their type level equivalents so we're not gaining much here.
+The whole point after all is to shift trust to GHC, but all we're really doing is duplicating code.

 ## Fitting GHC with Steel Dentures